 Ingredient Notes & Substitutions

 Potatoes.
 Any type of potato will work in this recipe.
-We like to use russet, yukon gold or red potaotes.
+I like to use russet potatoes or Yukon gold potatoes.

 Bell Peppers.
 Any color of bell pepper can be used in this potato nacho recipe.
-Use all of the same color or mix them up.
+Use all of the same colors or mix them up.

 Jalapeno Pepper.
-If you don't like spicy nachos, you can leave it out.
+If you don't like spicy nachos, you can leave jalapeno peppers out.

 Garnishes.
 These are completely optional and can be left out, use one or use all of them.
 You can also make a batch of guacamole to serve with these too.